PagerTree/pt4-docusaurus/learn/incident-management/how-to-calculate-mttr-and-other-common-incident-recovery-metrics.md

 Mean Time To Repair (MTTR) is calculated as the **\[Total Time Spent Repairing] / \[# of Repairs]**

 Mean Time To Repair is a metric that support and maintenance teams use to keep repair times on track.
-The goal is to keep this number as low as possible by improving the efficiency of repair processes.&#x20;
+The goal is to keep this number as low as possible by improving the efficiency of repair processes.

 Mean Time To Repair answers, _"How long does it take the company to troubleshoot and repair the system?"_